 Tarragon is not much used in herbalism.
 It is definitely a cooking herb.

 Some studies show promising results that tarragon may lower the insulin and sugar levels of the blood.
-That is good news for millions of diabetics who love tarragon mixed in their dishes.
+That is good news for millions of diabetics who love the herb mixed in their dishes.

 It has been used for poor digestion.

-Today tarragon oil is used commercially in perfumes and detergents.
+Today oil from the herb is used commercially in perfumes and detergents.

 Tarragon has been strongly associated with dragons.
 “Dracunculus” means “little dragon” in Latin.
 Tarragon has been nicknamed the “Dragon’s wort”.

 In the “Doctrine of Signatures” it was stated that tarragon was effective against venomous bites.

 “Doctrine of Signatures” claims that plants resemble body parts, animals or objects.
 By understanding what “signature” each herb had they could understand how that the plant could be used an herbal remedy.
 It was believed the roots of tarragon resembled serpents.